CCS-G036/ai-waste-man-rec/README.md

-# ai-waste-man-rec
-Waste Management and Recycling Framework Using AI
+# Waste Management and Recycling Framework Using AI